telerik/ajax-docs/controls/htmlchart/chart-types/pie-chart.md

 </telerik:RadHtmlChart>
 ````

->note The Pie chart does not have axes as they are not applicable in its context.
+>tip The Pie chart does not have axes as they are not applicable in its context.

 >caution Currently the **RadHtmlChart** supports only one Pie series per chart.
 Adding more than one will result in overlapping charts and an extended legend.